Grand Palace Bangkok, Thailand – A Photo Essay

 Architectural Styles

 You can spend a day looking at these buildings.
-You are allowed to go inside some of them, though photography is only allowed outside and not inside any of the buildings.
-A museum shop has a nice collection of Curios that you can buy – I say this because of their collection quite unlike what we usually see on the streets of Bangkok.
+You can go inside some of them, though photography is only allowed outside and not inside any of the buildings.
+A museum shop has a nice collection of Curios that you can buy – I say this because their collection is quite unlike what we usually see on the streets of Bangkok.

 Curious displays